Presented by Teguh Santosa of Indonesia at the Fourth Committee of the UN General Assembly session, New York, October 5, 2011.

 My name is Teguh Santosa.
 I am a lecturer at the Indonesia Islam University, teaching international conflict resolution.
-I am also a journalist for Rakyat Merdeka at Jakarta.
+I am also a journalist.

 For me the arguments following this dispute on Western Sahara are quite similar with what Indonesia had in the last decade.
 It contains debates on the subject of historical and cultural conundrum, as well as the postcolonial and cold war syndrome.

 Last year I visited Morocco for the first time.
 I met ordinary people on the streets and markets, NGOs activists, journalists and civil society groups.
 I walked freely everywhere.

 I also went down to Western Sahara in the southern part of Morocco, where I also met ordinary people, youths, NGOs activists, journalists, and parliament members.
 Former refugees from Tindouf camp talked about their experiences in the midst of conflict.